 - Bjerknes publications : Send the PDF to RG5 leader and firstname.lastname@example.org when it is ACCEPTED.

 The Bjerknes secretariat will add this to Cristin - no points lost to own institution.

-"all publications that describe climate and have one BCCR author is a Bjerknes publication"
+All RG5 publications that describe climate processes and have one BCCR author is a Bjerknes publication.